Fastest-Coder-First/Weather-Forecast_404-Found/README.md

 - Converts pressure from hPa to mmHg
 - Converts visibility from meters to kilometres
 - Displays additional weather data such as humidity, wind speed, clouds, sunrise, sunset, and timezone

+## Credits :clap:

+- Powered OpenWeatherMap API for weather data.
+- AI assistance provided by GitHub Copilot for ease of code and task generation

 ## Prerequisites